Page Reviewed / Updated - Mar. 2019

 To be eligible, individuals must be Florida residents and at least 60 years of age.
 They must have a functional impairment with which they require assistance.
 This includes the Activities of Daily Living, such as bathing, grooming, mobility, and toileting.
 This need for assistance is determined by an initial assessment during the application process, as well as a reassessment on an annual basis.

-While there is no income limit for CCE, this program, this program has effective lower limits in that if the individual is eligible for Medicaid, they are not eligible for CCE.
+While there is no income limit for CCE, this program, has effective lower limits in that if the individual is eligible for Medicaid, they are not eligible for CCE.
 Florida's Medicaid eligibility limits are available here.

 Program participants are required to pay a co-payment for the services they receive.
 Co-payments are based on a sliding scale.
 In past years, these fees have been from 1% to 3% of the senior’s income.